git-plm/gitplm/partnumbers.md

   number assignment.

-CCC-NNN-VVVV also follows the general to specific naming convention, which is generally the best way to name things.
+CCC-NNN-VVVV also follows the general to specific naming convention, which is generally a good way to name things.

 If you are worried about running out of CCC/NNN variations, then make it CCCC-NNNN-VVVV.
 Still very easy to manually parse on the floor.
 However, the